yusufpy/pract/README.md

 ![Boxplot for Bees](boxplot88.png)

 ### Hypothesis Test
-Here are two hypothesis tests that we can perform with the give data: i).
-Test whether the mean proportional species richness for butterflies is significantly different from the mean proportional species richness for isopods ii).
-Test the independence between two categorical variables, the "dominantLandClass" and "ecologicalStatus"
+The following are the two hypothesis tests that we can perform with our data:
+- Test whether the mean proportional species richness for butterflies is significantly different from the mean proportional species richness for isopods
+- Test the independence between two categorical variables, the "dominantLandClass" and "ecologicalStatus"

 Test1:
 ```